 Felsted's state-of-the-art Music School opened in September 2008.
-Designed by Nicholas Hare and built by Jerram Faulkes, it comprises a large recital hall with room for an audience of more than 200, a recording studio, percussion suite and two classrooms as well as 13 teaching and practice rooms.
-It is also home to a Steinway Model B Grande Piano.
+Designed by Nicholas Hare and built by Jerram Faulkes, it comprises a large recital hall with room for an audience of more than 150, a recording studio, percussion suite, a dedicated drum room and two classrooms as well as 13 teaching and practice rooms.
+It is also home to a Steinway Model B Grand Piano.

 Singing plays a hugely important role both in Chapel and in more informal settings.
 Elsewhere, the School boasts a number of Orchestras, String Ensembles and Wind and Brass Groups.